|

 Transistorized magneto

 As electronics became more widespread, the magneto system lost its points, just as Kettering did.
-Tansistorized magneto is found mostly on stationary engines such as portable generators, lawn equipment, and a few very early model utility vehicles such as Kawasaki Mules (because they initially had stationary engines as powerplants).
+Tansistorized magneto is found mostly on stationary engines such as portable generators, lawn equipment, and a few very early model utility vehicles such as Kawasaki Mules (because they initially had stationary engines as powerplants)--products on which magneto was found in earlier years.
 Transistorized magneto and traditional magneto differ only in the transistor and trigger replacing the points.

 Transistorized energy transfer

 Energy transfer also eventually got transistorized.
-You can now find transistorized energy transfer ignition on smaller-engined powersports products such as utility vehicles, scooters, and smaller offroad vehicles, ones that had standard energy transfer in earlier years.
+You can now find transistorized energy transfer ignition on smaller-engined powersports products such as utility vehicles, scooters, and smaller offroad vehicles.
 And, just as with the two Ketterings and the two Magnetos, other than the transistor and trigger, energy transfer and transistorized energy transfer are exactly the same system.

 These then are the seven ignition systems used as original equipment in powersports vehicles.
 All are still to be found, and even the most advanced ignitions available today, no matter what they're called or how sophisticated they appear, have one of these systems at their core.